TheSecondLugia/pixoo-next/README.md

 that can cause issues, basically meaning that parts of the previous image are still displayed even though a newer image has been pushed to the display.
 I'm sure this will be fixed in the future though, the dev team seems to be working hard!

+### Pixoo 16 shows blank screen for a short time when frame is pushed

+This seems to be an issue with the Divoom Pixoo 16 as it is unable to display the pushed frame when the previous frame was already pushed without changing the display to a different channel afterward.
+The blank screen that is visible for a moment (this blank screen is a channel in its own) is an intentional addition to fix this problem.

 ### After updating the screen +/- 300 times the display stops responding

 This seems to be an internal bug with the current firmware.
 I'll update the code once a better way to push a buffer to